-Chimney Flue Liner Repair is All About Safety and Efficiency
+Chimney Flue Liner Repair Is All About Safety, Efficiency, and Less Pollutant Emissions

-- To repair damage to the chimney liner caused by a chimney fire, water damage, lightning strikes or simple settling of the home.
+To address damage to the chimney liner caused by a chimney fire, water damage, lightning strikes, or simple settling of the home.

-- To upgrade older chimneys which were constructed without chimney liners.
-This is incredibly important for the safety and enjoyment of your system.
+To upgrade older chimneys which were constructed without chimney liners.
+This is incredibly important for the safety, efficiency and enjoyment of your system.

-- To properly size the chimney for a new appliance (for example: converting from oil to gas heat).
+To upgrade the chimney for a new appliance (for example: converting from oil to gas heat).
 Not all flue liner materials are made for use with all fuel types.

 - getting the fire lit